 Doing your own analysis of the recipes can also prevent you from wasting your time by submitting a recipe that is too close to one of the previous winners'.
 No matter how good your recipe is, it's unlikely to win if it doesn't stand out.

 Once you've picked a direction, experiment with different flavors until you come up with something you love.
 Have your family and friends taste test for you, take notes on their responses, and tweak as necessary.

 When you've created a recipe you love, write it down and make sure that the measurements are perfect and the instructions are crystal clear.
 Double-check that your recipe meets all of the guidelines and restrictions posted in the rules.

-At this point, it's a good idea to give your recipe to a friend and have them make it themselves.
+At that point, it's a good idea to give your recipe to a friend and have them make it themselves.
 This will ensure that you don't skip any steps that could ruin your chances of winning.
-Tweak if your friend has any problems making the recipe.
+Tweak if your recipe tester has any problems making the recipe.

 Finally, double-check your work against the contest's rules again, proofread to ensure you haven't made any typos or mistakes, and make sure your recipe's name is pithy, interesting, and sounds delicious.

 After that... congratulations, it's time to submit your recipe and cross your fingers that the judges love it as much as you do!

 Pillsbury.com, "Pillsbury Bake-Off FAQ", accessed Nov.
 26, 2020.